Tulip-0333/docs/en-GB/deltaapi/appendix.md

 ## Usernames
 There are two format of usernames on the Ripple stack: safe usernames and non-safe usernames.

-* **Non-safe usernames**: the username the user has chosen when signing up on ripple.
+* **Non-safe usernames**: the exact username the user has chosen when signing up on Ripple.
 * **Safe usernames**: a version of the non-safe username that is obtained by:
     * Making all letters lowercase
     * Replacing all spaces with underscores

     Safe usernames were introduced when IRC support was first added to ripple.

     The uniqueness of a username is determined by its safe counterpart, meaning that two users whose safe username is the same, can't exist.
-Eg: `- Zino -` and `-_ZiNO -` have the same safe username (`-_zino_-`), so they are basically the same user.
+Eg: Albeit `- Zino -` and `-_ZiNO -` are different usernames, their safe username is the same (`-_zino_-`), so they refer to the same user.

 <!--
 ## Pagination